Skip to content

 Highlights

-• Kleftiko Bay: a yacht-access-only sea cave labyrinth on Milos's southwestern coast
+• Kleftiko Bay: a yacht-access-only sea cave labyrinth on Milos's southwest coast

-• Sarakiniko Beach: anchor at dawn for exclusive access to the iconic white pumice landscape
+• Sarakiniko Beach: anchor at dawn, before the day-trippers, for the white pumice landscape

 • Over 70 beaches on a single island, the majority reachable only by sea